 WAITING LIST NAME DESCRIPTON OF PLANNED CHANGES TO WAITING LIST Tenant Based Vouchers Provide preferences for families with children in order to get closer to our baseline.
-RAD Project Based Vouchers No anticipated changes Project Based Vouchers Provide preferences for families with children in order to get closer to our baseline.
+RAD Project Based Vouchers No anticipated changes.
+Project Based Vouchers No anticipated changes.

-In order to get closer to our baseline and further analyze numbers, HACC anticipates opening the waiting list in 2021 and providing preferences for families with children.
+In order to get closer to our baseline and further analyze numbers, HACC anticipates opening the waiting list in 2022 and providing preferences for families with children.